Exotic aspherical 4-manifolds: Characteristic subgroups

-\begin{proposition} Let $\mathcal{T}$ be a simplicial complex which is flag-no-square.
+\begin{proposition} Let $\mathcal{T}$ be a simplicial complex that is flag-no-square.
 Let $W(\mathcal{T})$ be the right-angled Coxeter group associated with $\mathcal{T}$ (as defined in \S\ref{subsec:coxeter}).
-Then $W(\mathcal{T})$ is word hyperbolic and so does not contain any subgroup which is isomorphic to $\mathbb Z^2$. \end{proposition}
+Then $W(\mathcal{T})$ is word hyperbolic; hence, it does not contain any subgroup that is isomorphic to $\mathbb Z^2$. \end{proposition}

 In turn, the above results provide a degree of control over $\mathbb{Z}^2$-subgroups of $\pi_1(Q(X))$, enabling us to prove that $\pi_1(D(X))$, which is an infinite free product of copies of $\pi_1(X) \cong \mathbb{Z}^2$, is a characteristic subgroup of $\pi_1(Q(X))$.